Robert Colchin

-Robert Colchin (1713 – 1750) was an English cricketer and match organiser of the mid-Georgian period at a time when the single wicket version of the game was popular.
-His exact date and place of birth is unknown but he was christened at Chailey, Sussex, on 12 November 1713.
-He died at Deptford and was buried at Bromley in Kent in April 1750.
+Robert Colchin aka Long Robin (bapt.
+12 November 1713 – 29 April 1750) was an English cricketer and match organiser of the mid-Georgian period, at a time when the single wicket version of the game was popular.
+An all-rounder, he is widely regarded as one of the greatest players of the 1740s.

+Colchin's exact date and place of birth are uncertain, but he was christened at Chailey, Sussex, on 12 November 1713.
+He died in Deptford on 29 April 1750, and was buried in Bromley.
+Also known as "Long Robin" because he was tall, Colchin was a controversial figure.
+A top-class player, he made numerous appearances in historically important matches, both eleven-a-side and single wicket.
+(Note: Matches at this time were played on rudimentary pitches with a two-stump wicket.
+The batter used a curved bat and the bowler delivered the ball with an underarm action by bowling it all along the ground.
+The sport underwent an evolutionary change in the 1760s when bowlers began pitching the ball, still using an underarm action, and the modern straight bat was introduced in response.)
+(Note: Scorecard data till at least 1825 was never comprehensive, especially the dismissal information: bowling analyses lacked balls bowled and runs conceded; bowlers were not credited with wickets when the batsman was caught or stumped; in many matches, the means of dismissal were omitted.)

 Life and career

-Colchin lived in Bromley for several years and was associated with the local Bromley Cricket Club, which was prominent through the 1740s and declined after his death.
-Widely known as "Long Robin" because he was tall, he was considered to have been one of the best batters of his day.
+Colchin lived in Bromley for several years and was associated with the local Bromley Cricket Club, which was prominent through the 1740s, but declined after his death.
+Widely known as "Long Robin" because he was tall, he was one of the best batsmen of his day.
 In addition to his prowess as a single wicket player, Colchin played for Kent in eleven-a-side matches, including the celebrated match against England at the Artillery Ground in July 1744.
-Colchin had strong associations with the Artillery Ground and is known to have promoted many matches there, often fielding his own team.
+Colchin had strong associations with the Artillery Ground, and is known to have promoted many matches there, often forming and leading his own team which, in eleven-a-side matches, was called Long Robin's XI, or Long Robin's Side in single wicket games.

-Colchin was a noted single wicket player and took part in several big money contests.
-Single wicket was the most lucrative form of cricket in the 1740s; for example in 1748, Colchin and Thomas Waymark played two doubles matches against Tom Faulkner and Joe Harris at the Artillery Ground.
+Colchin was an outstanding single wicket player, and took part in several big money contests.
+Single wicket was the most lucrative form of cricket in the 1740s.
+For example, Colchin and Thomas Waymark played two "doubles" (two-a-side) matches against Tom Faulkner and Joe Harris at the Artillery Ground in 1748.
 At the time, these four were arguably the best players in England.
 The matches were played for huge prizes of fifty guineas each.
-Colchin and Waymark won them both, the first by 12 runs and the second by an unrecorded margin.
+Colchin and Waymark won them both, the first by 12 runs, and the second by an unrecorded margin.